aws-samples/mlops-pipeline-prestodb/blog_post.md

 ## Cleanup

-–\> need to perform and add a clean up section \[we can add the CFT clean up section here for the ec2 instance with the presto server running on it\]
+–\> need to perform and add a cleanup section \[we can add the CFT clean up section here for the ec2 instance with the PrestoDB instance running on it\]

 ## Conclusion